substantial/flowdock-build-notifier/README.md

    The email map is used to connect the author of the last commit to the corresponding Flowdock account.

-3. On TeamCity, set up your build configuration steps to run `bundle install` initially.
-Make a final step to trigger regardless of previous step outcomes and use the following as a meta-runner:
+3. Under project settings on TeamCity, upload the following xml document as a
+   meta-runner:

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>